json-schema-org/website/pages/contributions/contributions.md

 ---
-title: Contributing to the JSON Schema project
+title: Contributing to the JSON Schema documentation
 section: docs
 ---

 ## Welcome

 Welcome to the JSON Schema Contributing Guide, and thank you for your interest.
-Before working on any contributions, we kindly ask you to [read our Code of Conduct](../community-and-contributing/code-of-conduct).
+Before working on any contributions, we kindly ask you to [read our Code of Conduct](../contributions/code-of-conduct).

 If you would like to contribute to the project, check out the following list of contributions that we accept: